andresvalle/LLM-ETL-pipeline/README.md

 ## Architecture Diagram
-This demo leverages *Bedrock Prompt Flows* to automate
+This demo uses *AWS* resources, especially *Bedrock Prompt Flows* to orchestrate the data extraction and transformation and outputs the cleaned data to a DynamoDB table.

 ![High level overview](./figures/overview_transparent.svg "Bedrock Pipeline Overview")

-The flow receives the S3 paths to the data as inputs and injects them in pre-built prompts that infers the corrections necessary
+The flow receives S3 paths to an employee list and transaction data as inputs and injects them in pre-built prompts that infer the necessary corrections.

 ![ETL prompt flow](./figures/onlyflow_transparent.svg "ETL Bedrock Prompt Flow")

-## How to use
+## Instructions
 ### Requirements
 - An AWS account with access to Bedrock's foundation models.
 To verify or request access to the models consult: https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html